 - Page Boundaries: Displays the page boundaries, enabling you to determine where objects should be placed in the diagram for printing purposes. - Turn on Grid And Snap: Displays a grid on the model background and places new model objects next to grid lines.
-Lets you evenly space the model objects.
+Lets you evenly space the model objects. - Cardinality: Displays the cardinality of the relationships between entities or tables. - Verb Phrases: Displays defined verb phrases next to the relationship lines in the diagram. - Rolename Notation: Displays full IDEF1X rolename notation.

-- Cardinality: Displays the cardinality of the relationships between entities or tables. - Verb Phrases: Displays defined verb phrases next to the relationship lines in the diagram. - Rolename Notation: Displays full IDEF1X rolename notation. - Display Mode: Lets you select a display mode and then select Display Options.
+- Display Mode: Lets you select a display mode and then select Display Options.
 The options are: - Attribute (Model Order): Displays the entities and all their attributes in the default order according to the model type.
 For example, in the logical model, the attributes appear as they normally would in a logical model, primary keys first. - Attribute (Logical Order): Displays the entities and all their attributes in Logical Order, regardless of whether you are viewing the logical or physical model.
 When the attributes are in Logical Order, ER/Studio DA sequences the attributes so that the primary keys are always on top. - Attribute (Physical Order): Displays the entities and all their attributes in Physical Order, regardless of whether you are viewing the logical or physical model.
-When the attributes are in Physical Order, ER/Studio DA sequences the attributes to reflect their order in the physical model, without regard to whether the primary keys are on top or not. - Image Export Settings: Sets image file options for HTML Reports, such as JPG, BMP and WMF.
-If not selected, the diagram is rendered in black and white.
+When the attributes are in Physical Order, ER/Studio DA sequences the attributes to reflect their order in the physical model, without regard to whether the primary keys are on top or not. - Image Export Settings: Sets image file options for HTML Reports.
+There are other options such as file format and dpi that you can set in the File > Export dialog. - Export model and object background color: If not selected, the diagram is rendered in black and white. - Use legacy image export: ER/Studio DA versions 9.0 and above incorporate improved image creation.
+Since the new image creation method does not use video memory, it can more efficiently create large images that are memory intensive.
+In some rare cases, memory warnings that did not occur in versions prior to 8.5 may be generated in the current version.
+These can be resolved by selecting this option and the image will be generated using the older image generation functionality.